About Us

 Volunteer

-The typical schedule is Monday through Friday afternoons, for approximately 25 hours/week. $12.50/hr.
-Please submit a brief resume and three references to ephelps@rhplmo.org or drop one off at the Rock Hill Public Library located at 9811 Manchester Road, Rock Hill, MO 63119.
-We will only contact applicants we plan to interview, and will only contact references after the interviews.
+Perfect for a student or someone looking to supplement another part-time job, the schedule is generally 3:45-7 pm Monday through Thursday and 9:45 am-2 pm Saturday, with potential for more.
+Desired start date in April. $15.25/hr.
+Please submit a brief resume and list three references to Erin Phelps at ephelps@rhplmo.org or drop them off at the Rock Hill Public Library located at 9811 Manchester Road, Rock Hill, MO 63119.
+We will only contact applicants we plan to interview, and we will only contact references after interviews.